protontypes/open-sustainable-technology/README.md

 - [GCAM](https://github.com/JGCRI/gcam-core) - is a dynamic-recursive model with technology-rich representations of the economy, energy sector, land use and water linked to a climate model that can be used to explore climate change mitigation policies including carbon taxes, carbon trading, regulations and accelerated deployment of energy technology.
 - [pyGRETA](https://github.com/tum-ens/pyGRETA) - python *G*enerator of *RE*newable *T*ime series and m*A*ps: a tool that generates high-resolution potential maps and time series for user-defined regions within the globe.
 - [reV](https://github.com/NREL/reV) - enables the efficient and scalable computation of renewable energy generation, levelized cost of energy (LCOE), application of geospatial exclusion layers, and generation of renewable energy supply curves
-- [SAM: System Advisor Model (SAM)](https://github.com/NREL/SAM) - is a simulation program for electricity generation projects.
+- [System Advisor Model](https://github.com/NREL/SAM) - is a simulation program for electricity generation projects.
 It has models for different kinds of renewable energy systems and financial models for residential, commercial, and utility-scale projects
 - [pandapower](http://www.pandapower.org/) - An easy to use open source tool for power system modeling, analysis and optimization with a high degree of automation.
 - [PowerGenome](https://github.com/gschivley/PowerGenome) - A tool to quickly and easily create inputs for power systems models
 - [load_forecasting](https://github.com/pyaf/load_forecasting) - Load forcasting on Delhi area electric power load using ARIMA, RNN, LSTM and GRU models